n0yy/bejo-ai-backend/README.md

 # 📊 BEJO SQL Assistant Documentation

-BEJO (Brilliant Essential JSON Oracle) is a friendly, interactive SQL assistant that helps users access and analyze data through natural language queries.
+BEJO is a friendly, interactive SQL assistant that helps users access and analyze data through natural language queries.
 This document provides a comprehensive overview of the project architecture, components, and usage instructions.

 ## 🌟 Overview